• Skip to primary navigation

 Instructions

-• In a large bowl, stir together flour blend, baking powder and salt.
+• In a medium bowl, stir together flour blend, baking powder and salt.

-• In the bowl of a stand mixer, beat white sugar and butter until mixture is creamy.
+• In the bowl of a stand mixer, beat granulated sugar and butter until mixture is creamy.
 It should be thick and well incorporated.

 • Add vanilla extract and mix again for a few seconds.
 Beat in eggs, 1 at a time.
 The mixture should be more thin, but still hold together.

-• Wrap ball with plastic wrap and lightly pat it into a disk.
+• Wrap ball of dough with plastic wrap and lightly pat it into a disk.
 Refrigerate for at least 2 hours or overnight.

 • Preheat oven to 325 degrees F. Prepare baking sheets by placing parchment paper on each one.